nodejs/node/doc/api/fs.md

 1. Any specified file descriptor has to support reading.
 2. If a file descriptor is specified as the `path`, it will not be closed automatically.
 3. The reading will begin at the current position.
-If the file size is 10 bytes and if six bytes are already read with this file descriptor, then `readFile()` will return only the rest of the four bytes.
+For example, if the file already had `'Hello World`' and six bytes are read with the file descriptor, the call to `fs.readFile()` with the same file descriptor, would give `'World'`, rather than `'Hello World'`.

 ## fs.readFileSync(path[, options])
 <!-- YAML